Irina-Grebennikova/react-forms/README.md

-# react-forms
+# React.Forms

-RS School study project
+Educational project from the RS School's React course